-TEACUP - STANDARD - VICTORIAN - MICRO - MINI
+TEACUP - STANDARD - VICTORIAN - MICRO - MINI- MINIATURE - MERLE - RARE - RUSSIAN

 ASK FOR PROOF WHEN ADVERTS STATE THE PUPPIES ARE FROM CHAMPIONS OR SHOW WINNING DOGS OR TOP PEDIGREES.
 ASK THEM FOR THE RESULTS,

 So many adverts say world famous kennel when actually they are not and have only just started in the breed.
 Also claiming to be from champion linage often means they saw a couple of junior champions which don't mean anything only adult champions count for anything in the pedigree so if it reads Jr Ch it's nothing.

 I recently saw a company advertising a breeding where they have used a champion, then when you read on it is a junior champion Which is not a recognised champion title in the UK so doesn't count for anything here and very easy to gain especially at the moment when no one is showing for fear of covid.

 I see puppies advertised as show quality and i can see the faults on it without even touching it, so make them explain and they should be able to show you what makes that dog show quality or they will just faff around and stumble on their words.

 A puppy of show quality is only ever a prospect until it goes to a show and wins.
 At the time of sale if it has no faults it is a prospect but so much can go wrong with a puppy and as an adult it could only make pet grade or a brood and this is a risk we all take buying a puppy so no breeder can be blamed for a puppy not making a show dog as an adult.
 Unless of course you specifically paid for and asked for guarantees of a show winner but make sure you have it in writing and signed.